frb-mpls-cde/survey-of-native-nations-support/02 Okta How-to Guide.md

 </p>

 8. Setup Multi-Factor Authentication (MFA)
-   - Enter a phone number where you can receive text messages with a code from Okta.
-   -  Alternatively, enter your email address where you can receive an email with a code from Okta.
+   - Enter an email address where you can receive an email with a code from Okta.
    -   You will need a new code every time you log into Okta.

 9. Click “Create My Account”

  You will be taken to a new screen that shows options to set up multifactor authentication.

-1. Decide if you would like to set up multifactor authentication with either your phone number or your email address.
+1. Set up your multifactor authentication with your email address.
 2. Then click “Setup” on the option.
-3. Enter your phone number or email.
+3. Enter your email.
 4. A code will be sent to your phone number or email.
 5. Retrieve the code and then enter the code into the Okta website.
 6. Click “Continue”